adam-gomez/deep_learning_nlp/README.md

     - A simple multilayer neural network is constructed via Keras to solve a binary classification problem.
 Validation methods and hyperparameter optimziation techniques are explored.
 - **03_multiclass_classification.ipynb**
     - A simple neural network is constructed to solve a multiclass classification problem.
+- **04_sample_project_sonar_returns.ipynb**
+    - A binary classification problem is approached via neural networks.
+Performance improvement via standardization and alterations to network topology are explored.